Create Buffers (Standard Feature Analysis)

 (Optional)

-Determines how multiple-distance buffers are processed.
+Specifies how multiple-distance buffers will be processed.

 • Concentric overlapping disks Buffers are concentric and will overlap.
-For example, if your distances are 10 and 14, the result will be two buffers, one from 0 to 10 and one from 0 to 14.
+For example, if the distances are 10 and 14, the result will be two buffers, one from 0 to 10 and one from 0 to 14.
 This is the default.

 String